Nickatak/ChamberNetwork/README.md

 				- [x] Contact info

-- Users (app) #Former name: Musicians, whether they're members, coaches, or patrons, they're still all users.
+- Users (app) #Former name: Musicians; both "members" and "coaches" are now simply "users."
+"Patrons" are not actually users of the site (have to login capabilities)

     # This is where the functionalities for public will tie to.
 	- Functionalities necessary: